How to Handle Guest Complaints

 • Minor dust on surfaces or spider webs

-• A little bit of dirt or fallen leaves on outside areas
+• Small amounts of dirt or fallen leaves on outside areas

 • Old-fashioned furniture or interior